js13kGames/flip-flop/README.md

 recolor of [Paul Salentiny's honeycomb pattern][hex].
 The LEDs are based on [F. Stephen Kirschbaum's CSS LED lights][leds].
 The buttons are based on [Sara Soueidan's soft button][button].
 The sticky notes come from [Chris Heilmann's tutorial][notes].
+The text that shows up when chips glitch is [Mark Dotto's design][text].
 The glowing numbers are done in the same neon that [Dudley Storey uses for his bar sign][neon].
-The chips are my own design.
+The DIP-8 packaging for the SR latches that make up the chips is my own creation.

 ### Colors ###